probonopd/Filer/README.md

 A clean rewrite of the Filer for [helloSystem](https://hellosystem.github.io/) (but not limited to it), inspired by [John Siracusa's descriptions of "Spatial Orientation"](https://arstechnica.com/gadgets/2003/04/finder/).

+To try it out, run the latest [experimental helloSystem ISO](https://github.com/helloSystem/ISO/releases/) build and press the "V" key for verbose boot (this will cause this new, work-in-progress Filer to be loaded).

 ![](https://user-images.githubusercontent.com/2480569/206650534-a035fc64-5993-41dd-8753-1076f47598c5.png)

 * No GLib dependency